kfchem/MolStamp/README.md

 	- On AR‑unsupported devices, a message is shown

 - QR Sharing panel
-	- Generates a compact share URL and QR code on the client only
+	- Generates a compact share URL and QR on the client only, designed for quick distribution
 	- Options include:
 		- Title (up to 63 chars)
 		- Dot shape (Square/Round/Diamond/Rounded square)